DinaTaklit/Meeting-Web-Accessibility-Guidelines-WCAG/README.md

   stapler is molded in jello"
 - **Have subjects introduce themselves and describe surroundings**

+### 3.6 Additional Media Guidelines

+#### Level A 1.4.2 – Audio Control

+If any audio on a Web page plays automatically for more than 3 seconds, either a mechanism is available to pause or stop the audio, or a mechanism is available to control audio volume independently from the overall system volume level.

+#### Level A 2.2.2 – Pause, Stop, Hide

+For moving, blinking, scrolling, or auto-updating information provide a mechanism to pause, stop, or hide

+#### Level A 2.3.1 - Three Flashes or Below Threshold

+Web pages do not contain anything that flashes more than three times in any one second period

+> Any embedded media using `<iframe>` should have a label, via the "`title`" attribute (Level A 2.4.1, Level A 4.1.2)

+#### Media Summary

+- **Non-text Content**
+  - Alternate text for images, via “alt” attribute
+  - Transcripts
+  - Captions and audio description
+- **Controls for Audio and auto-updating content**
+- Flashing

 ## Credits

 All credits goes for pluralsight course